 All UK restaurants/ food and drink venues, pubs, bars and clubs, cinemas, theatres, concert and bingo halls, spas, indoor leisure and gyms, casinos, betting shops, museums and galleries are temporarily closed.
 Restaurants can sell takeaway food and drinks.
 People my leave their homes for very limited purposes, and public gatherings of more than two people are banned.

 Monthly Monday 6:30pm screenings of LGBTQ-interest films at The Picture House at FACT.
 See their program at:

-August 21-27, 2019.
+August 26-September 1, 2020.
 The annual International Beatleweek Festival celebrates the music of the most famous pop group ever known.
 Bands from over 20 countries, fans from around the world, live gigs, exhibitions, memorabilia sales, guest speakers, video shows, sightseeing tours and a convention.
 See fb.

-November 1-10, 2019.
+October 29 - November 8, 2020.
 The country's foremost LGBT art + cultural festival.
 A month of over 50 events, 100 LGBT+ artists; an eclectic program of new commissions, festival firsts, world premieres, many events in visual arts, theater, film, debate, dance, literature, live art.
-Highlights to include John Waters, Travis Alabanza, Scottee, Jinkx Monsoon and much more
+Past year included John Waters, Travis Alabanza, Scottee, and Jinkx Monsoon.
+Details TBA late August.

 November 9-14, 2020, 7:30pm (+WED/SAT 2:30pm).
 It’s Baltimore, 1962 where Tracy Turnblad, a big girl with big hair and an even bigger heart, is on a mission to follow her dreams and dance her way onto national TV.
 Tracy’s audition makes her a local star and soon she is using her new-found fame to fight for equality, bagging local heartthrob Link Larkin along the way!